 Dog Training Basics

 Dog training has changed quite a bit in the past few decades as our understanding of canine cognition and social development has broadened.
 Gone are the days when trainers recommended rubbing a puppy’s nose in an elimination accident in the house.
+(Thank heavens.)
 As our knowledge has expanded, we have come to recognize that positive, fear-free training has a more powerful, long-lasting impact on pet behavior.
-AVSAB, the American Veterinary Society of Animal Behavior, has published a number of guidelines outlining the current thoughts on animal training.
-Listed below are a number of terms you will often hear when discussing dog training, either during your veterinary visits or with a qualified dog trainer.

-With puppies and newly adopted pets, starting training immediately can help to reduce the development of negative habits that must be trained out of them at a later date.
-Most puppies aren’t introduced to a ‘puppy class’ until they are past the most formative period of their lives - the first 16 weeks.
-This is necessary because dog trainers wish to ensure that all the puppies that come to class are appropriately vaccinated and protected from easily transmitted diseases such as Parvovirus or Bordetella (
+Most puppies aren’t introduced to a puppy class until they are past the most formative period of their lives: the first 16 weeks.
+This is necessary because dog trainers like to ensure all the puppies that come to class are appropriately vaccinated and protected from easily transmitted diseases such as Parvovirus or Bordetella (kennel cough).
+Pet parents will often wait to begin any type of behavior training until that first class, excusing any not-so-great behavior in the meantime.

 A regular training schedule is also essential, especially in the early stages of introducing a new behavior.
 Just like memorization or learning a new skill, training with your dog regularly can help to keep the new skill or trick fresh in his mind.
 The repetition will solidify and strengthen the behavior.

-As you embark on your next training endeavor, the most important thing to remember is that every single pet is different.
-Each dog, even within the same breed, will learn differently and at varying speeds.
+It’s worth saying again: every dog is different.
+Even within breeds.
 While some pets will pick up new tricks and behaviors quickly and within the first session, others will need more training to finally pick up on what you are trying to teach.
-If things seem to be going a little slow, it never hurts to sit back and reevaluate the value of the reward you are offering, and the regularity of the training sessions.
+So if things seem to be going a little slow, it never hurts to sit back and reevaluate the value of the reward you are offering and the regularity of the training sessions.